doytsujin/athackst.github.io/_articles/3_aws_deepracer_joy.md

 So it was an odd choice for Amazon to eschew all standard messages (except for video?) when they released the DeepRacer.
 Also odd is that I couldn't find an open source version of the messages on their github page, making it much more difficult to hack into the system.

 Since message headers are needed in order for other software to interface with your system, it's somewhat customary in ROS to separate messages into their own package.
 That way, outside contributors can both introspect and publish to your interfaces without having to have the rest of your code or dependencies.
 Amazon doesn't appear to have done this.
 They seem to have interleaved the new messages they've created in with the packages they created.
-It is also confusing as to why they decided to create their own control message instead of using the customary [twist](https://docs.ros.org/api/geometry_msgs/html/msg/Twist.html).

 I'm going to assume that Amazon ignorance of ROS standards/best practices is to blame here.
 So I've created a package of the [deepracer messages](https://github.com/athackst/aws_deepracer_msgs) for you (so you don't have to).